 Optional Supplemental Insurance

 Pierce Insurance Agency Inc. offers optional supplemental insurance coverage to retirees.
 Premiums can be deducted from members’ monthly retirement benefit.
-Pierce can provide vision, dental, accident, and term and whole life insurance.
+Pierce provides vision and dental coverage, as well as Identity Theft Protection.

 Seniors' Health Insurance Information Program (SHIIP)